IT-Bill/it-bill.github.io/content/en/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: BSc in Artificial Intelligence
+    - course: BSc in Computer Science and Technology
       institution: SUSTech
       year: 2025